modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-2.md

 </p>

 <center>
-Source: Figure 3 taken from the document *Popular information*: The Nobel Prize in Physics 2017.
+Source: Figure 3 taken from the document *Popular information: The Nobel Prize in Physics 2017*.
+MLA
 </center>